xamarin/benchmarker/postgresql/README.md

 # Postgres hosting

-Our Postgres is currently hosted on Amazon's RDS.
+Our Postgres is currently hosted on an Azure instance.
 The credentials are in [Accredit](../accredit/README.md):

   - `adminPostgres`: The administrator credentials.
 Should only be